pdimov/blog/_posts/2020-07-23-tuple-in-a-tweet.md

 It's missing an implementation of the basic tuple primitives `tuple_size`, `tuple_element_t` and `get`, so you can't do much else with it yet.
-But before we add these, let's first figure out how what we have so far it works.
+But before we add these, let's first figure out how what we have so far works.

 The basic idea is that we want to derive `tuple<T1, T2, T3>` from `tuple_element_base<0, T1>`, `tuple_element_base<1, T2>`, and